 Train time: 31 minutes

-Article by Tim Hornyak.
+Article and original photos by Tim Hornyak.
 All rights reserved.